dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

 Common mistakes:

+  - Getting a max-intr message consistently: this can happen if your send and receive pipes don't match up (different byte or ack settings).

   - NRF addresses are more than one byte!
 Make sure you use the `nrf_get_addr` and `nrf_set_addr` methods (`nrf-hw-support.c`) which (1) do sanity checking and (2) use the right SPI calls to set